 Rules for Participation

-- Youth must be enrolled in Grades 6 to 11 as of the application deadline: April 15, 2018 at 11:59 PM EST. Anyone under the age of 18 must have parent/guardian permission for his/her application to be completed, submitted and reviewed.
+- Youth must be enrolled in Grades 6 to 11 in the school year of 2018–2019 as of the application deadline: April 28, 2019 at 11:59 p.m.
+EST. Anyone under the age of 18 must have a parent/guardian permission for his/her application to be completed, submitted and reviewed

-- All nominees must certify that, if selected as an award recipient, they will attend the awards presentation at The Children’s Museum of Indianapolis, on Friday, Nov.
-9, 2018 and the Power of Children Symposium on Saturday, Nov.
-10, 2018.
-Due to travel and accommodation assistance being provided, failure to attend will result in forfeiture of the award.
+- All nominees must certify, if selected as an award recipient, they will attend the awards presentation at The Children’s Museum of Indianapolis, on Friday, Nov.
+15, 2019 and the Power of Children Symposium on Saturday, Nov.
+16, 2019.
+Due to travel and accommodation assistance being provided, failure to attend will result in forfeiture of the award

 Criteria for Participation

-Both the Youth and Adult Nominator must fill out and submit separate applications.
-Only applications with both portions submitted will be considered complete and eligible for review.
-Each of the following four criteria will be judged separately and must be answered in four independent paragraphs of 150 words or less.
+A complete application will include the Youth Parent/Guardian form, the Youth Form and the Adult Nominator form.
+Only applications with all three portions completed and submitted will be eligible for review.
+Each of the following four criteria will be judged separately and must be answered in four independent paragraphs of 150 words or less on both the Youth and Nominator forms.

 The following criteria will be used: